c4v4/LKH3/README.md

 For problems that are represented using the Jonker-Volgenant ATSP->TSP transformation, no actual flip can happen during the local search.
 Exploiting this limitation of the r-opt moves in asymmetric problems, the doubly-linked-list based Flip function can be made O(1), with the addition of a O(n) "update step" that needs to be called when an actual improvement is found (which is rare).

-Note that, switching from the two-level tree representation to the single-level one (i.e. the doubly-linked-list representation) affects the search trajectory, resulting in different obtained solutions.
+Note that, switching from the two-level tree representation to the single-level one (i.e. the doubly-linked-list representation) affects the search trajectory, resulting in different solutions.

 ### Caching Systems